 - This is a typical scenario where users authenticated against Active Directory are accessing an on-premises application

 Now, when our user is moving outside of their on-premises network, they can’t access the same resources as through the Active Directory.
 Why?
 Since it was never built to extend authentication to users over the Internet.

 How Azure AD Web Application Proxy can help us

 Our company has deployed Azure AD, and the Web Application Proxy is part of this service.
 To make it work, we need Azure AD WAP connector implemented within our on-premises network to publish the application.

 You may ask now “is this secure?
 How come?”
-Well, the WAP connector is using outbound, secure connection to its service to publish our service.
+Well, the WAP connector is using an outbound, secure connection to its service to publish our service.
 The last piece of the puzzle is the configuration to publish our service through Azure AD WAP.
-For this, we need an external name for it and SSL certificate.
+For this, we need an external name for it and an SSL certificate.

 Here the magic happens

-This way we can authenticate the user against Azure Active Directory and access the resource published with WAP using Azure AD.
-When going to the on-premises resource, it will be automatically translated to Kerberos ticket.
+This way we can authenticate the user against the Azure Active Directory and access the resource published with WAP using Azure AD.
+When going to the on-premises resource, it will be automatically translated to a Kerberos ticket.
 So here the magic happens!

-We are accessing our on-premises application with user authentication and Single sign-on provided.
+We are accessing our on-premises application with user authentication and Single Sign-On provided.
 It means our users don’t need to log on additionally to access published application from on-premises.
 You can do this not only with SQL reporting but with any application you are hosting internally.

-Now, as you remember, I asked you to pay close attention to our situation in Predica, as a cloud-first company.
-How come are we using SQL Reporting Services and Active Directory without on-premises Active Directory?
+Now, as you remember, I asked you to pay close attention to our situation at Predica, as a cloud-first company.
+How come we are using SQL Reporting Services and Active Directory without on-premises Active Directory?
 Please put your ideas in the comment underneath this blog entry.
 We will figure out a little gift for you – first correct answer wins.
 Thanks and see you in the next episode.